8534 109 Street NW, Edmonton, AB

 For food, we went with their 16-day whiskey cured ribeye, the salmon and salami, and the octopus.

 The 16-day whiskey cured ribeye comes with brûléed cured ribeye, smoked sea scallop tartar, house made crackers, pickled shimeji mushrooms, shallots and microgreens.
 The ribeye was very tender and all the flavours worked well together.
 This dish was 23 dollars for 7 small cubes of ribeye, 4 crackers, and some microgreens.
-I’d probably opt to get two more orders of the wonton nachos.
+I’d probably opt to get two more orders of the wonton nachos even though it was pretty tasty.

 Their Salmon and Salami dish is New Zealand King Salmon sashimi and dry salami served with roasted squash, brûléed plum, toasted pecans, served with a lemon vinaigrette and herb oil, with charred rosemary.
 Overall a pretty good dish.
 I found it a bit bland and could have used a little bit more lemon vinaigrette, or more plum.

 The octopus was my favourite of the three share dishes.
 This comes with 3 year kimchi romesco sauce, confit octopus, herb radish salad, and black pepper fried walnut.
 The octopus was very tender, all two pieces of it.
-Again, all the flavours were fine, but $22 for two pieces of octopus, and salad.
-I understand that it’s a business, and I don’t mind paying premium prices, but the dishes that I were served didn’t warrant the price in my opinion.
+Again, all the flavours were fine, but $22 for two small pieces of octopus, and salad.
+I understand that it’s a business, and I don’t mind paying premium prices, but I expect to at least be full after getting one appetizer and three entreé dishes and paying $100+.

 Lastly, for dessert, we had their vegan cheesecake and their semi freddo.
 Their vegan cheesecake is chocolate, and comes with vegan ice cream from Pinocchio’s.
 It’s made from cashews.
 A bit on the rich side for me, but pretty good.
 Their semifreddo was quite nice, and went really nicely with the mint and greens.
 Overall not a bad dessert.

 Overall, I had just an okay time at Why Not Cafe and Bar.
-Full disclosure, I was given free dessert, but paid for my meal, and I hate when I have to leave some not-so-great feedback on places where.
-After paying over $50 dollars a person for a meal, I expect to be at least somewhat satiated.
+Full disclosure, I was given free dessert, but paid for my meal.
+After paying over $100 dollars for two people for a meal, I expect to be at least somewhat satiated.
 I came home and made additional food because I estimated macros and didn’t consume enough calories for the day.
+The flavours were good and the dishes were beautifully presented but the quantity didn’t warrant the price in my opinion, especially after ordering so many dishes.
 Their lunch menu is vastly different from their dinner, which looks a bit more agreeable, and plus, you can get their famous duck totes.
 I’d recommend giving lunch a try over their dinner.